-The purpose of the consultation is to help the council better understand how people currently use green spaces in the borough, what would encourage people to use them more often and what aspects are most important.
-The findings from the consultation will be used to inform the Green Spaces Strategy 2018-2023.
+The purpose of our consultation period was to help the council better understand how people currently use green spaces in the borough, what would encourage people to use them more often and what aspects are most important.
+The findings from the consultation will be used to inform the Green Spaces Strategy 2017-22

-We want to ensure that green spaces achieve their full potential to contribute to the local environment and quality of life and this consultation gives people the opportunity to let us know what improvements they would like to see in their local green space and how this will contribute to your health and wellbeing.
+We wanted to ensure that green spaces achieve their full potential to contribute to the local environment and quality of life, and this consultation gave people the opportunity to let us know what improvements they would like to see in their local green space and how this will contribute to their health and wellbeing.